3DCoded/Happy-Hare/Happy-Hare-Parameters.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) MMU Vendor, Type & Size

 The first section specifies the type of MMU and is used by Happy Hare to adjust (primarily CAD) options.
-It is documented in the main [README.md](/README.md)
+It is documented [here](TODO)

 > [!IMPORTANT]
 > These three settings must be set.
 If "Other" is specified you will also need to specify cad dimensions [here](https://github.com/moggieuk/Happy-Hare?tab=readme-ov-file#1-important-mmu-vendor--version-specification)